What information does the WA need me to provide?

 Can I expect writing associates to attend class meetings?

 WAs carry full course loads.
-Thus, although your WAs will make every attempt to visit up to three key class meetings per semester, it is unlikely that he or she will be able to attend all your class meetings.
-We consider “key meetings” to be those in which you discuss writing or writing assignments.
+Thus, although your WAs will make every attempt to visit up to three key class meetings per semester, provided that their course schedule doesn’t overlap with the class, they will not be able to attend all of your class meetings.
+We consider “key meetings” to be those in which you discuss writing or writing assignments, or have the WA introduce themself prior to the first round of conferences.

 The WA may also ask your permission to take five minutes at the end of a class meeting to arrange the scheduling of conferences or to speak about writing problems common to many papers.